Texera/AmberOnOrleans/README.md

 cd OrleansExp/AmberOrleansPrototype/SiloHost
 dotnet run -c Release
 ```
+Make sure you see "Silo Started!" on all the machines before proceeding to step 4.
 ### 4.Start Client(After silos get online):
 Open terminal and enter on machine A:
 ```